tc39/notes/es7/2016-05/may-25.md

 YK: it is an uninitialised closure that errors on invocation

-SG: what if the list has multiple entries with the same name?
+SYG: what if the list has multiple entries with the same name?

 YK: we may want to validate